-Special purpose funds are given a unique project code in the ANU’s financial system that enable the University to separately identify and report on a whole of life basis funds received for a specific purpose.
+Special purpose funds are given a unique project code in University's financial system, which enables the University to separately identify and to report on a whole of life basis funds received for a specific purpose.
 There are two types of special purpose funds:

 - External funds: Include competitive research grants; collaborative research and development grants; contract research from industry or a government agency; consultancy and the endowment of excellence.

 - Discretionary funds: Include funds with no formal agreement or contract requiring submission through the Research Office and donations for a specified purpose.

 Please see the Overview of special purpose funds for more information.